technomancy/bussard/spoilers/characters.md

 illegal MC, but also the fact of implementing crypto in a way that's non-compliant.
 So she has good reason to stay cautious.

-Mila worked as a security consultant for Ikon Technologies.
+Calandria worked as a security consultant for Ikon Technologies.
+"Mila" is her surname.

 TODO: where does she live? does she travel with you at all?